Coleman is one of the most iconic brands in the cooler industry, having churned out premium product after premium product for several decades.

 Not only are they common among modern ice chests, but they also happened to be there in the original model from the 1970s.
 We found it rather strange that they were missing in the remake, seeing as they are very useful.

 The aesthetics of this cooler are just so remarkable that they deserve mention all on their own.
-This cooler has a decidedly classic look to it and a lot of users on Amazon, and other online reviews just love the retro look.
+This cooler has a decidedly classic look to it and a lot of users at Amazon, and other online reviews just love the retro look.

 It brings back feelings of nostalgia, especially if you grew up in the 70s.
 You remember all those camping trips with your dad and those great coolers you would take with you.